Deborah Kass: Early life

 Deborah Kass was born in 1952 in San Antonio, Texas.
 Her grandparents were from Belarus and Ukraine, first generation Jewish immigrants to New York.
-Kass’s parents were from the Bronx and Queens, New York.
+Kass's parents were from the Bronx and Queens, New York.
 Her father did two years in the U.S. Air Force on base in San Antonio until the family returned to the suburbs of Long Island, New York, where Kass grew up.
 Kass’s mother was a substitute teacher at the Rockville Centre public schools and her father was a dentist and amateur jazz musician.

 At age 14, Kass began taking drawing classes at The Art Students League in New York City which she funded with money she made babysitting.
 In the afternoons, she would go to theater on and off Broadway, often sneaking for the second act.
-During her high school years, she would take her time in the city to visit the Museum of Modern Art, where she would be exposed to the works of post-war artists like Frank Stella and Willem De Kooning.
+During her high school years, she would take her time in the city to visit the Museum of Modern Art, where she would be exposed to the works of post-war artists like Frank Stella and Willem de Kooning.
 At age 17, Stella’s retrospective exhibition inspired Kass to become an artist as she observed and understood the logic in his progression of works and the motivation behind his creative decisions.

+Kass' third cousin is Baseball Hall of Fame pitcher Sandy Koufax.